 City of Milwaukee

-Milwaukee’s Green Streets and Stormwater Management Program provides street-focused stormwater strategies to improve water quality and reduce polluted stormwater runoff.
-The program’s strategies are considered when designing a street for repaving or reconstruction projects to maximize the sustainable benefit of our street network.
-Milwaukee’s HOME GR/OWN initiative redevelops vacant city lots into useful green urban spaces.
-One of the HOME GR/OWN initiative’s shining achievements is Fondy Park, a previously vacant 3/5 acre city lot that now contains 19 stormwater trees and a 2,700 square foot bioswale.
+In addition to the Green Infrastructure Plan, Milwaukee’s HOME GR/OWN initiative redevelops vacant city lots into useful, green urban spaces.
+One achievement is Fondy Park, a previously vacant 3/5 acre City lot that contains 19 stormwater trees and a 2,700-square-foot bioswale.
 Fondy Park has the ability to capture and infiltrate over 21,850 gallons of stormwater each rain event.

 Milwaukee Metropolitan Sewerage District

-Groundwork Milwaukee (GWM) is a non-profit that brings about the sustained regeneration, improvement and management of the physical environment by developing community-based partnerships that empower people, businesses and organizations to promote environmental, economic and social well-being.
-Amongst their many programs, GWM partners with Milwaukee youth to implement green infrastructure practices through the City of Milwaukee.
-As of today, GWM’s Milwaukee Urban Garden Network has implemented 70+ gardens containing a variety of green infrastructure practices throughout the city.
+Among its many programs, Groundwork partners with Milwaukee youth to implement green infrastructure practices through the City of Milwaukee.
+As of today, Groundwork's Milwaukee Urban Garden Network has implemented 70+ gardens containing a variety of green infrastructure practices throughout the city.